bgcarlisle/Numbat/README.md

 * More sophisticated randomization tools for assignment selection
 * Extraction form export and import as .json file

-To migrate from Numbat 2.10 or earlier, run `db-migrations.php` while logged in as an administrator.
+To migrate from an earlier version of Numbat, run `db-migrations.php` while logged in as an administrator.

 ## How to cite Numbat